solid/process/README.md

 ## Stakeholders

 Stakeholders are those affected by normative changes to the [Solid Specification](https://github.com/solid/specification).
 There are two types of Stakeholders: [Solid Users](#solid-users) and [Solid Implementers](#solid-implementers).
-It is important to consider them both when proposing changes, and adhering to the W3C [priority of constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies) is encouraged.
+It is important to consider them both when proposing changes, and adhering to the W3C Web Platform Design Principles' [Priority of Constituencies](https://www.w3.org/TR/design-principles/#priority-of-constituencies) is encouraged.
 A Stakeholder may be both a user and an implementer.

 Stakeholders who have opted to identify themselves publicly are listed at [stakeholders.md](stakeholders.md).
 Anyone may decide to identify themselves publicly as a Solid Stakeholder, but it is not mandatory.
 Identified stakeholders may be consulted for feedback as part of the editorial process.